 I love to take my dog on a winter hike but I do choose the day.
 If its too cold (below about -18°C) I just won’t take her as the chances of her ears getting frostbite are high.
 On the other hand, my grand-dog – a Bernese Mountain dog – loves the cold weather and has no problem hiking on the coldest of days.

 It’s slower going hiking on snow than it is on a dirt trail, especially if there is several inches of the fluffy stuff.
-Every foot you loft requires more effort – so allow extra time.
-Also consider, doing a shorter hike if there is lots of snow, as it can be very tiring.
+Every foot you lift requires more effort – so allow extra time – one of the important winter hiking tips especially because of less daylight.
+Also consider doing a shorter hike if there is lots of snow as it can be very tiring.

 Alberta winter hikes